J.D. Davis Player Props: Giants vs. Marlins

 Marlins Pitching Rankings

-- The pitching staff for the Marlins has a collective 8.2 K/9, which ranks 24th in MLB.
+- The pitching staff for the Marlins has a collective 8.3 K/9, which ranks 21st in the league.

-- The Marlins' 4.56 team ERA ranks 18th among all MLB pitching staffs.
+- The Marlins have a 4.47 team ERA that ranks 18th among all league pitching staffs.

-- The Marlins rank 12th in baseball in home runs allowed (17 total, 1.1 per game).
+- Marlins pitchers combine to allow the 10th-fewest home runs in baseball (17 total, one per game).

-- Luzardo (2-0) takes the mound for the Marlins in his fourth start of the season.
-He has a 1.93 ERA in 18 2/3 innings pitched, with 20 strikeouts.
+- The Marlins will send Cabrera (0-1) to the mound for his fourth start of the season.
+He is 0-1 with a 4.63 ERA and 10 strikeouts in 11 2/3 innings pitched.

-- His most recent time out was on Tuesday against the Philadelphia Phillies, when the left-hander threw six innings, surrendering three earned runs while giving up eight hits.
+- The righty's last appearance was on Wednesday against the Philadelphia Phillies, when he tossed five innings, surrendering two earned runs while giving up seven hits.

+- In three games this season, the 25-year-old has a 4.63 ERA and 7.7 strikeouts per nine innings, while allowing a batting average of .214 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.